JobAiBV/langgraph_func/docs/source/03-yaml-function-app.md

 # Building a Function App from YAML

-The easiest way to host your graphs is to describe them in a YAML file and load it with `create_app_from_yaml`.
+The `langgraph_func` package reads a simple YAML file that lists your blueprints and graphs.
+Each entry points to a Python module containing the regular LangGraph definition.
+This approach keeps your graph code untouched while making it easy to expose as HTTP endpoints.

-Below is a minimal configuration:
+An example configuration looks like:

 ```yaml
 swagger: